nov30th/ha-hoho-google-media-center/README.md

 - Ordered playing / Shuffling music / Stop playing to Google Home / Nest by toggle the music_time button.
 - Ordered playing / Shuffling music / Stop playing by telling Google Home / Nest to turn on/off "Music Time" (google_assistant linked with HA required).
 - Stop the music playing (e.g "Hey Google, Stop") to media_player will stop shuffling music automatically.
+- Loads the music folder into playlist automatically.
 - Play the next song by simply calling service media_player.media_stop.
 - Music can be played with different playlists.
 - Favorite songs can be added or delete by press the Favorite button.